-Total cost per customer is calculated as the sum of Peterborough Distribution Inc.'s capital and operating costs, including certain adjustments intended to make the costs more comparable between distributors, and dividing this cost figure by the total number of customers that PDI serves.
-The cost performance result for 2018 is \$592, which is a 3.9% increase over 2017.
+Total Cost per Customer is calculated as the sum of the capital and operating costs, including certain adjustments intended to make the costs more comparable between distributors, and dividing this cost figure by the total number of customers that PDI served.
+The cost performance result for 2019 is \$587 which is slightly less then 2018.